awsdocs/amazon-redshift-management-guide/doc_source/managing-parameter-groups-console.md

 1. To modify the rules for a queue, choose **Edit**\.

-1. To add a new queue from scratch, choose **Add Custom Rule**\.
+1. To add a new rule from scratch, choose **Add Custom Rule**\.
 You can a maximum of five rules per queue, and a total of eight rules for all queues\.

 1. Type a **Rule name**; for example, **NestedLoop**\.